 Let’s review these with some specificity…

-Movement and Strength Assessment – Ball players move in all three planes of motion so their assessment and programming should reflect that.
+Movement and Strength Assessment (16 and older) – Ball players move in all three planes of motion so their assessment and programming should reflect that.
 The Assessment is an extensive anatomical evaluation of the player’s overall physicality and mobility.

 Physical limitations and imbalances, from a strength and mobility standpoint, can have profound effects on a player’s ability to perform at his max potential.
 The movement and strength assessment cover a variety of topics, including:

 - Force Velocity Profiling

 Video Review and Analysis – Much like pitching, the swing happens at such a high speed that it’s hard to really capture the nuances of where mechanics may be breaking down by simply looking at it with the naked eye.
 During our video analysis we breakdown hitting into two phases as follows:

 The Stride Phase begins at set-up and ends when the player commits to the pitch (approximately at heel plant), at which point we immediately transition to the Swing Phase.
 Let’s begin with the Stride Phase, which we further break down into the following components: